 I grew up in Sackville, and after my three children were born, we were looking for a lifestyle change where our kids could access many of the activities and opportunities available in a larger centre but have more personal freedom.
 Sackville is strategically located on westbound shipping routes which helps to keep shipping costs low, and many of the supplies we use can be accessed easily in Halifax or Moncton.
 Opportunities New Brunswick and the New Brunswick government have been extremely helpful in providing access to consultant advice, grants for trade show travel and assistance in growing our market outside of New Brunswick.

 What surprised or surprises you about running a business in Sackville?

 Sackville has a well-educated and skilled population that is eager to work.
 Our product labels clearly state we are located in Sackville, New Brunswick, and I hear a lot of feedback from former Mount Allison students from across Canada who pick up our product in stores and the location brings back fond memories.
 “Awww, Sackville,” is a comment I hear a lot; there are a lot of positive memories associated with this place.

 What does a typical day at work look like for you?

 In building a business I wear a lot of hats and I parent three children.
-A typical day usually begins with processing orders that came in the day before, ordering supplies, checking our inventory levels and planning the production schedule for the week in co-operation with my amazing production assistants.
-Once production is underway orders are packed and shipped, and I reply to customer inquiries and emails.
-I check in regularly with our sales representatives in Quebec and in Western Canada to gather feedback, and dedicate one day a week to customer relationship management — calling customers to check on their stock levels and improve our relationship with them — and another day to financial updates.
-Future planning and financial management happens on top of all of this.
+A typical day usually begins with processing orders that came in the day before, ordering supplies, checking our inventory levels and planning the production schedule for the week in co-operation with my amazing team.
+A lot of my time is spent in sales developing relationships with customers and in product research, development, design and regulatory framework.
+I check in regularly with our Canadian and American distributor who is based in Toronto, dedicate one day a week to social media management and another day to financial updates.

 How do you see your business growing or changing over the next five years?